Harvard Faculty of Arts and Sciences: Organization

 In addition, FAS includes 35 research centers, institutes, and interdisciplinary programs, eleven museums, and numerous libraries.

 The dean of FAS serves as the chief administrative and academic officer, responsible to the president and provost of Harvard University for all aspects of the division's operations, including budgets, planning, support services, faculty appointments, curricula, student affairs, and fundraising.
 The dean is appointed by the president with the approval of the university's two governing boards, the Harvard Corporation and the Harvard Board of Overseers, and serves at the pleasure of the president.
 The dean of FAS is invariably drawn from the ranks of the tenured faculty in the division.

 The deans of Harvard College, GSAS, SEAS, and DCE report to the dean of FAS, as do various academic deans, administrative deans (including those responsible for finance, development, faculty personnel policy, undergraduate admissions and financial aid), and the directors of various research centers and institutes.

 From 2018 to 2023, the FAS was headed by Claudine Gay.
 Following Gay's ascension to president of the university, Hopi Hoekstra was announced to become the new dean of FAS beginning August 1st, 2023.

+Harvard College Professorship

+For commitments to undergraduate teaching, the Faculty of Arts and Sciences confers on certain faculty members the title of Harvard College Professor.
+Considered Harvard's highest honor in recognition of distinguished teaching, the professorship is a five-year title which also comes with additional research funding.

+Harvard University also awards the title of University Professor, but the two are not synonymous.